evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/chargingcurve.md

 </table>

-The above charging curve is at optimum conditions.
+The above charging curve is at **[optimum conditions](../../../../../technology/battery/charging/#temperature)**.
 However, cold or hot temperatures can significantly affect the curve.
 This curve also is based on starting charging on a low state of charge.
 Therefore, plugin in at a higher level can affect the curve positively or negatively.
 Read more about what affects charging speed in our [charging article.](../../../../../technology/battery/charging/)

 Tesla Model S Plaid have battery heating, making charging at an optimum battery temperature easier.